Skip to Main Content

 • Graduate students can borrow as much as $20,500 per year in federal Direct Unsubsidized Loans, with a lifetime limit of $138,500, including undergraduate loans.

-• Federal graduate PLUS loans provide financing beyond Direct Unsubsidized Loans but they require a credit check.
+• Federal graduate PLUS loans provide financing beyond Direct Unsubsidized Loans, but they require a credit check.

-• Private student loans can fill any funding gaps when federal loans aren't enough to cover your total costs.
+• Private student loans can fill funding gaps when federal loans aren't enough to cover your total costs.

 The amount you can borrow in grad school loans depends on whether you choose federal or private loans.